 In 2012, in Martinsburg, West Virginia, Jakob was introduced to Wildman Robbie Page and Page introduced Jakob to a style that would serve him well in the wrestling business.
 Since Page only had access to a gymnastics center, he and the guys he was training didn’t get to work in a professional wrestling ring on a regular basis.
 Instead, they just used mats on top of the concrete floor.

-A lot of the wrestling that is being done these days seems to be rooted heavily with a Luchador style that celebrates high flying maneuvers.
+A lot of the wrestling that is being done these days seems to be rooted heavily in a Luchador style that celebrates high-flying maneuvers.
 Jakob is not opposed to this specific style, but because of his training, it is not something you will see him do very often.

 “Since I didn’t come up around ropes, I don’t go to them a lot,” Jakob said.
 “I kind of treat the ropes like I would desert, and I don’t want to eat too much of it.
 I want people to know that my style can be just as entertaining as springboarding off of something.”